Bardienus Pieter Duisterhof

 Sniffy Bug: A Fully Autonomous Swarm of Gas-Seeking Nano Quadcopters in Cluttered Environments

-Bardienus P Duisterhof, Shushuai Li, Javier Burgués, Vijay Janapa Reddi, Guido C.H.E. de Croon
+Bardienus P. Duisterhof, Shushuai Li, Javier Burgués, Vijay Janapa Reddi, Guido C.H.E. de Croon

 IROS, 2021